Bridge L-158: History

 Service on the Mahopac Branch continued until 1960.
 The tracks were eventually dismantled to and from the bridge, but the bridge itself remained.
 In 1976, a survey team from the Historic American Engineering Record found that it remained in good condition despite the lack of maintenance or use.
-Its presence on New York City watershed land, where public access is tightly restricted, has helped preserve it as well.
+Its presence on New York City watershed land, where development is prohibited and public access tightly restricted, has helped in its historic preservation.